Colin Mackay (journalist)

+Career

-Mackay Joined STV in 2015 replacing Claire Stewart.
+Mackay joined STV in 2015 replacing Claire Stewart.
 Prior to this Mackay worked for Bauer Radio for 16 years as their Scottish Political Editor.

-In 2007 Mackay won "News Reporter of the Year award" at the Independent Radio News Awards; Mackay said: “I’m honoured to receive and I’m extremely flattered to be recognised in such a category.”
+In 2007 Mackay won "News Reporter of the Year award" at the Independent Radio News Awards; Mackay said: "I'm honoured to receive and I'm extremely flattered to be recognised in such a category."

 Mackay became Political Editor of STV News in 2019, taking over the role from Bernard Ponsonby, who became Special Correspondent.

+In 2023, he interviewed Prime Minister Rishi Sunak.
+A recording of the encounter went viral, as Sunak appeared to evade Mackay's questioning about whether or not he would recognize hypothetical Scottish independence.